 You only need three basic ingredients when you are making this homemade whipped cream recipe.
 There are no crazy ingredients that you can’t pronounce in this recipe.

 - Heavy Whipping Cream – This has more than 30% fat than regular cream.
 The higher fat content will whip up faster, and the peaks will hold up longer.

 - Powdered Sugar – This sugar dissolves easier in the cream.
 It also has a little bit of cornstarch in it to prevent clumping, so it works well as a stabilizing agent in the whipped cream.
 Use monkfruit sweetener to make a sugar free whipped cream.

 - Vanilla Extract – Adds a nice boost of flavor to the classic whipped cream.

 This homemade whipped topping whips up in just minutes.
-It’s so easy to do with a mixer.
+It’s so easy to do with a stand mixer or electric hand mixer.

 - Place metal mixing bowl and whisk attachment in the freezer for 15-20 minutes.
 Using a chilled bowl and metal beater will help the cream whip up faster.

 - Pour ingredients into chilled bowl and beat on slow speed until the sugar dissolves.
 Increase the speed to high and beat until stiff peaks form, 1-2 minutes.

 - Spoon or pipe onto your favorite dessert.
 A disposable piping bag fitted with icing tip 1M will let you create bakery style swirls.